Insurance Ethics: Making the Right Decisions - NC

 Rules for North Carolina Insurance Continuing Education

-- The state of North Carolina requires providers to restrict access to the final exam until a student has completed the course material in its entirety.
-As such we have put in place a Course Material Verification code which can be found on the last page of your course materials.
-This code will be required prior to accessing the final exam.
+• The state of North Carolina requires providers to restrict access to the final exam until a student has completed the course material in its entirety.